 An in-ground irrigation system offers a variety of sprinkler heads and they all water areas a little differently.
 Typically, they are considered as one of the best sprinklers for large lawns.

 This might be the most popular in-ground sprinkler type.
 They do exactly what they sound like: Sprinkler heads pop up above the grass when turned on, and they spray water low to the ground.
 When you shut them off, they go back underground.
 These work well on any lawn, but they might not be worth installing for postage-stamp-sized lawns.

 Fixed Spray Sprinklers

-One of the best types of sprinklers for planters and trees are the flood type.
+One of the best types of sprinklers for planters and trees is the flood type.
 These water in a similar way to just set your hose out.
-It’ll saturate the soil and get water deep into roots.
-They’re not suitable for lawns.
+It’ll saturate the soil and get the water deep into roots.
+But, they’re not suitable for lawns.

 The gear-driven sprinkler works well for lawns that are medium to large in size, and they’re quieter than rotating and impact sprinklers.
 These produce an arc of water that’ll create a fine mist to water your lawn, but they also have adjustable patterns, so you can effectively water all your grass, and not your sidewalk or driveway.

 Specifically, this type of sprinkler is best for shrubs, obviously, but it also works well for planters and trees.
 The shrub sprinkler looks a lot like a pop-up or fixed spray sprinkler, but they are usually a bit smaller.
 You can adjust the spray pattern, so it gives you a 360-degree fan of water, or 180-degree arc, and many other pattern options.

 If you have an uneven lawn with hills and whatnot, you might want to consider a multiple stream sprinkler.
 It shoots out thin streams of water from different holes on the head, and it usually rotates, which means you can get even coverage over a large piece of lawn.